 Pick the top ranking keywords and focus on these initiatives.

 8. Filter out negative keywords

 Google Adwords allows you to filter out keywords that are unlikely to be a good match for your product or service, these are called negative keywords.
-For example if you want your ad to show when people search for “digital marketing consultants” but you didn’t want your add to appear for people searching for “digital marketing consultant jobs” you can add “jobs” as a negative keyword.
+For example if you want your ad to show when people search for “digital marketing” but you didn’t want your add to appear for people searching for “digital marketing jobs” you can add “jobs” as a negative keyword.